jeremybytes/sdd-2023/01-dotnet-cli/DemoWalkthrough.md

 * --use-program-main
 This gives the options to turn off top-level statements.
 Personally, I am not a fan of top-level statements since real world applications are generally complex enough to require multiple files and classes, so I prefer to have a Program class as well.

-Let's create a new webapi project without https, controller APIs, and a program class:
+Let's create a new webapi project without https, with controller APIs, and with a program class:

 ```
 PS C:\dotnetCLI\person-api> dotnet new webapi --no-https --use-program-main